krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 The names of availability zones are mapped to different zones for different uses.
 So, you can __use the AZ ID to identify the actual physical zone__.

 __Components of a VPC__:
-- __subnet__: segments of a VPC's IP range where you can place groups of isolated resources and they map toa single AZ.
+- __subnet__: segments of a VPC's IP range where you can place groups of isolated resources and they map to a single AZ.
   - AWS subnet is alswys in one AZ
   - Azure subnet can span multiple AZ
   - By default 2 subnets are connected to each other via Route Table and EC2 can communicate with private IP